Royalamara/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Delete the file betty.The file betty is in /tmp/my_first_directory 9-firstdirdeletion - rm -r /tmp/my_first_directory
 * Delete the directory my_first_directory that is in the /tmp directory.
+10-back -cd ..
+* Write a script that changes the working directory to the previous one.